Jellyfish galaxies with the IllustrisTNG simulations -- When, where, and for how long does ram pressure stripping of cold gas occur?: Summary and Conclusions

 In this work, we use the high-resolution, $\sim50$~Mpc magneto-hydrodynamical simulation TNG50 from the IllustrisTNG project to study the satellite-host interaction in a cosmological context for $\approx 5$ orders of magnitude in satellite stellar and host total mass.
 In particular, we quantify when, where, and for how long the ram pressure stripping (RPS) of cold gas occur, by focusing on jellyfish galaxies, i.e. satellites with manifest signs of RPS.

-We use the results from Zinger et al. (in prep.), which is a follow up from the pilot Zooniverse study from \citet{Yun2019}, to identify jellyfish galaxies via visual inspection.
-Namely, Zinger et al. (in prep.) report and discuss the visual inspection via Zooniverse of 53,610 and 27,094 satellite galaxies from TNG50 and TNG100 with $f_{\rm gas} < 0.01$ and $\mstarsat > 10^{8.3},\, 10^{9.5}\, \msun$, for TNG50 and TNG100 respectively.
-For this paper, in TNG50, we track the 53,610 inspected images across cosmic time, finding a total of 5,023 unique galaxy branches.
-In the main analysis of this work, we focus on the galaxy branches that survive until $z=0$, were inspected in the Zooniverse project since $z \leq 0.5$, are satellites at $z=0$, and have not been pre-processed; this returns a pure sample of 1721 galaxies.
-535 of these 1721 branches ($\approx 30$~per~cent) are jellyfish galaxies, meaning that they were classified as a jellyfish galaxy for at least one snapshot since $z \leq 0.5$.
+We use the results from \citet{Zinger2023}, which is a follow up from the pilot Zooniverse study from \citet{Yun2019}, to identify jellyfish galaxies via visual inspection.
+Namely, \citet{Zinger2023} report and discuss the visual inspection via Zooniverse of 53,610 satellite galaxies from TNG50 with $f_{\rm gas} < 0.01$ and $\mstarsat > 10^{8.3}\, \msun$, in the TNG50 simulation.
+For this paper, we track the 53,610 inspected images across cosmic time, finding a total of 5,023 unique galaxy branches.
+In the main analysis of this work, we focus on the galaxy branches that survive until $z=0$, were inspected in the Zooniverse project since $z \leq 0.5$, are satellites at $z=0$, have not been pre-processed, and have well-defined infall times; this returns a pure sample of 1,543 galaxies.
+512 of these 1,543 branches ($\approx 33$~per~cent) are jellyfish galaxies, meaning that they were classified as a jellyfish galaxy for at least one snapshot since $z \leq 0.5$.

 Compared to the inspected galaxies and general $z=0$ satellites with $\mstarsat > 10^{8.3}\, \msun$, the TNG50 jellyfish galaxies tend to have lower stellar masses, higher host masses, lower satellite-to-host mass ratios, and less gas (Fig.~\ref{fig:TNG50_selection_hists}).
-The tails of the jellyfish galaxies are made up of mostly cold gas $(\leq 10^{4.5}$~K) stemming from the jellyfish interstellar media (Figs.~\ref{fig:TNG50_temperature_poster},~\ref{fig:TNG50_metallicity_poster}), though the jellyfish tails may also be observable in, e.g., soft x-rays.
+The tails of the jellyfish galaxies are made up of mostly cold gas $(\leq 10^{4.5}$~K) with similar metallicities to the gas within the stellar body, suggesting that the tails stem from the interstellar media (Figs.~\ref{fig:TNG50_temperature_poster},~\ref{fig:TNG50_metallicity_poster}), though the jellyfish tails may also be observable in, e.g., soft x-rays.

+We employ the Monte-Carlo-Lagrangian tracer particles to quantify the relative importance of each cold gas sink, namely SMBH accretion, star-formation (SF), gas heating, and ram-pressure stripping (RPS) + outflows.
+As individual galaxy tracks suggest, we assume that before infall, i.e. the first time the galaxy becomes a member of its Friends-of-Friends (FoF) host group, RPS+outflows category is dominated by outflows, and after infall RPS is dominant.
+Then we define the onset $\tau_0$ of RPS as the infall time and the end $\tau_{100}$ of RPS as either when the galaxy's cold gas mass falls below our resolution limit of $m_{\rm gas} \approx 4\times 10^{4}\, \msun$ ($f_{\rm gas} \lesssim 5\times10^{-4}$) or at the end of the simulation at $z=0$; then the total RPS time span $\tau_{\rm RPS}$ is the difference between $\tau_{100} - \tau_0$.
+With this sample of 512 jellyfish and method to measure RPS, our main results are: